1

 8

 • P.S.
 I've used your code above to add mobi and epub to the mime types.
-I just created a small <2Mb text file and named it's extension as .mobi Jul 1, 2014 at 13:15
+I just created a small <2Mb text file and named it's extension as .mobi Commented Jul 1, 2014 at 13:15

 • @therobyouknow grepping on that error it looks like the problem is The upload directory for the file field could not be created or is not accessible.
 A newly uploaded file could not be saved in this directory as a consequence, and the upload was canceled.